stuartcryan/lastpass-alfred-workflow/README.md

 		brew install lastpass-cli --with-pinentry --with-doc
 5. Download the .alfredworkflow file
 6. Open the .alfredworkflow file to import into Alfred
-7. Open up the workflow within Alfred, double click the top "Terminal Command" box in the workflow and change "yourloginemail@yourdomain.com" to your LastPass username.
+7. Run 'lpsetemail yourloginemail@yourdomain.com' in Alfred to set your LastPass username.

 ## Usage